tsdorsey/newcoding-5-what-and-why-of-apis/README.md

 #### The Plan

-1. Make an API to store Pokemon based on LocalStorage.
+1. Use the Pokedex library to query the Pokemon API.
-1. Make an API to search our database by Pokemon name.
+2. Make an API to search our database by Pokemon name.
-1. Make an API to store a list of Pokemon as a team.
+3. Make an API to store a list of Pokemon as a team.
-1. Make an API to store a list of teams.
-1. Display the Pokemon team on a page.
+4. Display the Pokemon team on the page.

 #### Chrome Plugin